lancedb/documentation/docs/src/guides/search/multivector-search.md

 description: "Learn how to implement multivector search in LanceDB Enterprise.
 Includes multiple vector fields, cross-modal search, and complex query patterns."
 ---

-# Multivector Search with LanceDB Enterprise
+# Multivector Search with LanceDB

-A complete example for Multivector search is in this [notebook](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/examples/saas_examples/python_notebook/Multivector_on_LanceDB_Cloud.ipynb)
+A complete example for Multivector Search is in this [notebook](https://colab.research.google.com/github/lancedb/vectordb-recipes/blob/main/examples/saas_examples/python_notebook/Multivector_on_LanceDB_Cloud.ipynb)

-## Multivector Type

-LanceDB natively supports multivector data types, enabling advanced search scenarios where a single data item is represented by multiple embeddings (e.g., using models like ColBERT or CoLPali).
-In this framework, documents and queries are encoded as collections of contextualized vectors—precomputed for documents and indexed for queries.

-Key features:
-- Indexing on multivector column: store and index multiple vectors per row.
-- Supporint query being a single vector or multiple vectors
-- Optimized search performance with [XTR](https://arxiv.org/abs/2501.17788) with improved recall.

-!!! info "Multivector Search Limitations"
-    Currently, only the `cosine` metric is supported for multivector search.
-    The vector value type can be `float16`, `float32`, or `float64`.

 ## Using Multivector in Python